gojimmypi/EmbeddedProject8/README.md

 # EmbeddedProject8

-This is a supplmentary project to the sysprogs VisualGDB support message for Feedback for VisualGDB 5.4 Preview 1 with support for Advanced ESP-ID
+This is a supplmentary project to the sysprogs VisualGDB support message for Feedback for VisualGDB 5.4 Preview 1 with support for Advanced ESP-IDF

 https://sysprogs.com/w/forums/topic/feedback-for-visualgdb-5-4-preview-1-with-support-for-advanced-esp-idf/